YongTat/CSC1009-DataCrawler/README.md

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 <link rel="stylesheet" href="styles.css" />
 <script src="https://code.jquery.com/jquery-1.10.2.js"></script>
 </html>

 ```

 ---
 ### 2.2.3 Twitter.html
 ---
+For Twitter.html, it is a simple html that will display tweets that is based on the URL parameter that is thrown.
+With that parameter, the function will take the parameter and display a limited amount of tweets in the tweet container.

 ```c
 <!DOCTYPE html>
 <html lang="en">